 Third Party Liability - Protects you as a driver should an accident cause property damage, injury, or death to another person.
 If you’re found liable for damages, you will be insured up to the amount of your coverage, from claims resulting from the accident, as well as for the costs of settling those claims.
 The minimum coverage required by law for Third-Party Liability Coverage is $200,000; however, higher coverage options are available and recommended.

 Accident Benefits - Statutory Accident Benefits Coverage provides you with benefits in case of an injury from an accident, regardless of who caused it.
 Benefits include any medical costs beyond what is covered by healthcare, rehabilitation and attendant care, as well as replacement of any lost income due to the accident.
 Accident Benefits Coverage can also cover the costs of being unable to provide for someone if you are their caregiver, and non-earner benefits.

-While it is law to have minimum third party liability coverage, at Ontario West Insurance Brokers, we recommend that your minimum liability coverage is $2,000,000.
+While it is law to have minimum third party liability coverage, we recommend that your minimum liability coverage is $2,000,000.